Clinical Depression

 Sometimes it may appear that the walls are closing in, or inanimate objects may even appear to move.
 It is common to think the symptoms are due to a major health problem, such as a heart attack, brain tumour or mental illness.
 This fear causes more adrenaline to be released and can lead to a worsening cycle.

-Panic attacks can be accompanied by other conditions such as depression, or they can give rise to the development of phobias.
-For example, experiencing a panic attack in the supermarket may cause someone to associate the supermarket with anxiety, leading them to avoid going the future.
+Panic attacks are an anxiety disorder that can be accompanied by other conditions such as depression, or they can give rise to the development of phobias or panic disorder.
+For example, experiencing a panic attack in the supermarket may cause someone to associate the supermarket with anxiety, leading them to avoid going in the future.
 Some people’s lives become very restricted in this way.
 Panic attacks can develop into an anxiety disorder such as obsessive-compulsive disorder (OCD) where repetitive activities are used to prevent anxiety from occurring.

 While not always effective for those with a cognitive deficit, CBT shows a person how to identify their anxiety and change anxiety-generating thoughts.
-The premise is that it is not the events that cause anxiety, but more what we think about them.
+The premise is that it is not the events that cause anxiety, but how we think about those events.

-Anti-anxiety drugs and similar medications can provide short-term relief but can also have side effects.
-It is important that other strategies are used as well, including counselling and learning more about the condition.
+Anti-anxiety drugs and similar medications can be very helpful, although they can have unwanted side effects for some people.
+They are best used with other strategies including counselling and learning more about the condition.

 Good diet and exercise are essential for emotional wellbeing.
 Exercise often stops the ‘keyed up’ feelings associated with anxiety.
-Caffeine in coffee, tea and chocolate can increase panic attacks for some people.
+Caffeine in coffee, tea and chocolate can increase anxiety for some people.

 Clinical depression is a serious disorder that impacts on a person physically, emotionally and even cognitively - slowing thought processes and reducing the ability to concentrate.